 The coronavirus pandemic has put a spotlight on the importance of access to mental health benefits.
 It also has highlighted how important it is for employers to understand and comply with the law that applies to mental health and substance use disorder benefits.

-If you are an employer or plan service provider with questions on complying with the law, you can take advantage of the resources the Department of Labor’s Employee Benefits Security Administration has to help you this Mental Health Awareness Month.
+If you are an employer or plan service provider with questions about complying with the law, you can take advantage of these helpful resources:

 Compliance Assistance Webcast.
-On Thursday, May 27, from 2-3 p.m.
-ET, join our free webcast on recently enacted changes to the law made by the Consolidated Appropriations Act of 2021, answers to new frequently asked questions, and other guidance and tools.
+On Tuesday, May 24, from 2-3 p.m.
+ET, join our free webcast on changes to the law made by the Consolidated Appropriations Act of 2021, frequently asked questions, and other guidance and tools.
 Get more information and register here.

 Self-Compliance Tool.
 Our online self-compliance tool consists of questions and examples to help employers assess whether their plans are in compliance with the federal mental health requirements.
 These include rules relating to coverage limits, medical management standards and preauthorization.